 Here are the key points regarding Target Date Funds.

-- Were designed to simplify the selection of investments for retirement based on the number of years you have to retire.
+- Were designed to simplify the selection of investments for retirement based on the number of years you have until you retire.
 Simply determine how long you have to retire and then select the fund with a target date that closely matches your retirement date.

 - Can be purchased directly through asset management companies like Fidelity, T. Rowe Price and Vanguard or online brokers like E*TRADE.